matteopilz/OpenMS-website/content/en/community.md

 ### [OpenMS mailing list](https://sourceforge.net/p/open-ms/mailman/open-ms-announcements)

 This list is the main forum for longer-form discussions, like adding new features to OpenMS, making changes to the OpenMS Roadmap, and all kinds of project-wide decision making.

+There are two mailing list currently:
-Announcements about OpenMS, such as for releases, developer meetings, sprints or conference talks are also made on this list.
+- [open-ms-announcements](https://sourceforge.net/p/open-ms/mailman/open-ms-announcements/) - Announcements about OpenMS, such as for releases, developer meetings, sprints or conference talks are made on this list.

-On this list please use bottom posting, reply to the list (rather than to another sender), and don't reply to digests.
+- [open-ms-general](https://sourceforge.net/p/open-ms/mailman/open-ms-general/) - For addressing any queries or suggestion from the users.

 ## Join the OpenMS community